 Pending final onshore interconnection design, link boxes are anticipated to be approximately 4 ft by 3 ft (1.2 m by 0.9 m) and 1.5 ft (0.5 m) high and located at joint pit (manhole) locations.
 A typical link box is provided in the conceptual onshore drawings in Exhibit 5.

 E-3.2.3.9 Fiber Optic Cable

-Up to two fiber optic cables with an approximate diameter of 1.1 in (30 mm) will be installed with each circuit.
+At least two fiber optic cables with an approximate diameter of 1.1 in (30 mm) will be installed.